-Lonnie Lee was born as David Laurence Rix, in 1940 and grew up on a sheep farm in Rowena, New South Wales.
-At the age of seven he started singing in the local church choir, he took up the guitar and did Johnnie Ray impersonations as a teen.
-He also impersonated Nat King Cole.
-After leaving secondary school he started work as a bank clerk in Greenacre.
-In 1956 he competed in a radio talent quest, 2UW's Alan Toohey's Amateur Hour, where he came second.
-In February of the following year, as Laurie Lee, he won a contest for "Australia's own Elvis Presley" and was soon managed by fellow rock 'n' roller, Johnny O'Keefe.
-O'Keefe recommended a name change to Lonnie Lee – in tribute to Lonnie Donegan – and got his artist signed to Leedon Records, owned by Lee Gordon.
-The label issued his first single, "Ain't It So", which was written by O'Keefe and became a top 10 hit in Sydney, Melbourne and Hobart in November 1959.
+Lonnie Lee, born David Laurence Rix in 1940, grew up on a sheep farm in Rowena, New South Wales.
+By age seven, he was singing in the local church choir, later picking up the guitar and performing Johnnie Ray and Nat King Cole impersonations as a teenager.
+After finishing secondary school, he worked as a bank clerk in Greenacre.
+In 1956, he placed second in the 2UW Alan Toohey’s Amateur Hour radio talent quest.
+The following February, performing as Laurie Lee, he won a contest for “Australia’s own Elvis Presley” and soon came under the management of fellow rocker Johnny O’Keefe.
+On O’Keefe’s advice, he adopted the stage name Lonnie Lee, honoring Lonnie Donegan, and signed with Leedon Records, owned by Lee Gordon.
+His debut single, ''Ain’t It So'', penned by O’Keefe, became a top 10 hit in Sydney, Melbourne, and Hobart in November 1959.

-His singles in 1960 were, "Starlight Star Bright" (January), which reached Top 5 in all capital cities less Perth, "Yes Indeed I Do" (May), "I Found a New Love" (September).
-Both those singles charted well around the country.
-In 1961 Lee was awarded a commercial radio award, the Golden Microphone Award as Australia's Most Popular Recording Star.
-Throughout the 60s Lonnie Lee's recording output was prolific releasing two albums, seven EPs and over a dozen singles.
-By the mid-1960s his backing band were Jeff Denton on bass guitar and piano, Graham Dunn on rhythm guitar, Frank Griffith on drums and Lance Ransome on lead guitar.
-Lonnie supported international artists: Fabian (1959), The Everley Brothers (1960), Ricky Nelson (1960) and Tom T Hall (1974)
+In 1960, his singles included "Starlight Star Bright" (January), which reached the Top 5 in all capital cities except Perth, followed by "Yes Indeed I Do" (May) and "I Found a New Love" (September), both of which charted well nationwide.
+In 1961, Lee received the Golden Microphone Award as Australia's Most Popular Recording Star.
+Throughout the 1960s, Lonnie Lee was prolific, releasing two albums, seven EPs, and over a dozen singles.
+By the mid-60s, his backing band featured Jeff Denton on bass guitar and piano, Graham Dunn on rhythm guitar, Frank Griffith on drums, and Lance Ransome on lead guitar.
+He also supported international acts like Fabian (1959), The Everly Brothers (1960), Ricky Nelson (1960), and Tom T. Hall (1974).

-In October 2007 he toured with fellow performers Crash Craddock, Bobby Vee and Lesley Gore from the original rock'n'roll era and many still say he was the standout on that tour.
-It was an historic tour as 49 years before, he had toured with Craddock and with the Everly Brothers.
-In 2008 he launched another show, Lonnie Lee's Cry!, which featured songs made popular by Johnnie Ray.
-As well as that show he performed in others, The Best of Lonnie Lee, Solid Gold, The Hillbilly Cat and The Roots of Aussie Rock.
-He performed across Australia as a 1950s rockabilly singer.
-His shows are different from others of his era and he continued into the 2000s.
+In October 2007, he hit the road with fellow rock’n’roll legends Crash Craddock, Bobby Vee, and Lesley Gore, and many still say he stole the show.
+It was a historic moment, as nearly five decades earlier he had toured with Craddock and the Everly Brothers.
+In 2008, he debuted Lonnie Lee’s Cry!, a tribute to songs made famous by Johnnie Ray.
+Alongside that, he performed in shows like The Best of Lonnie Lee, Solid Gold, The Hillbilly Cat, and The Roots of Aussie Rock, bringing his 1950s rockabilly style to audiences across Australia.
+His performances stood out from others of his era, and he kept rocking well into the 2000s.

 ''Ain't It So (#15) / Shame On You, Miss Johnson'' 1959 Lee Gordon